 - Size matters.
 Your crate should be the right size for your dog—too big, and they’ll soil their cages, too small, and they’ll become uncomfortable and resist entering it.
 The best way to choose a kennel size is by measuring your dog from the ground to the tip of their head or ears and adding 2 inches for smaller breeds and 4 inches for larger breeds.

 - Skip the plastic.
 Plastic crates may seem like a more affordable option, but these can often become stained and damaged, causing potential safety hazards for your pup.
-Opting for more durable materials like stainless steel will ensure your cage lasts a lifetime and also makes clean-ups much easier.
+Opting for more durable materials like stainless steel panels will ensure your cage lasts a lifetime and also makes clean-ups much easier.

 - Consider other features.
 A clean cage is important for the health and hygiene of your dog.
 Look for additional features, like removable trays, drain trenches, or lifted floors that will help to keep the cage cleaner and make your chores easier.